 Changes in the value of the derivative hedging instruments designated as a cash flow hedge are recognised directly against the hedged item to the extent that the hedge is effective.
-To the extent that the hedge is ineffective, changes in fair value are recognised in the statement of comprehensive income.
+To the extent that the hedge is ineffective, changes in fair value are recognised in the statement of profit or loss and other comprehensive income.